KhronosGroup/Vulkan-Loader/BUILD.md

 Platforms not listed will use a fallback C Code path that relies on tail-call optimization to work.
 No guarantees are made about the use of the fallback code paths.

-### Link Time Optimization

-When cross compiling, the use of Link Time Optimization (LTO) and unknown function handling is not supported.
-Either LTO needs to be turned off, or the assembly should be disabled.

 ## Tests

 To build tests, make sure that the `BUILD_TESTS` option is set to true.
 Using